gazbert/bxbot/README.md

 There is a CI build running on [GitHub Actions](https://github.com/gazbert/bxbot/actions).

 The latest stable build can always be found on the [Releases](https://github.com/gazbert/bxbot/releases) page.
-The SNAPSHOT builds on master are active development builds, but the tests should always pass and the bot should always be deployable.
+The SNAPSHOT builds on main are active development builds, but the tests should always pass and the bot should always be deployable.

 ## User Guide